Art Forgery- How to Spot Fake Signatures

 In the end, if you have any doubts whatsoever, no matter how attractive a work of art (or its price) seems, best procedure is to let it go.
-Keep in mind that unless you really know what you're doing, online auctions continue to be very risky places to buy art.
+Keep in mind that unless you really know what you're doing, certain online auctions and other less established, off the beaten track, or non-art venues continue to be risky places to buy art.

 Services for Artists and Collectors

 - Art Consulting From Me Helps You >>